mvirgo/Rideshare-Simulation/README.md

 Squares on the map are vehicles, while the "diamonds" are passengers and the X's their final destinations.

 The simulator currently defaults to always having 10 vehicles, as well as maxing out to 10 passengers at most awaiting rides (meaning there can be at most 10 passengers in vehicles and 10 waiting, or 20 total).
+When a vehicle drops off due to being stuck, it is immediately replaced; new passengers are added every 3-5 seconds if the queue isn't full.

+The above amounts were somewhat arbitrarily chosen to make the simulation easier to follow visually, but the program is capable of using much higher amounts of each with a shorter passenger generation time.

 ## Future Improvement Areas

 1. The current matching mechanism just matches the earliest vehicle and passenger that requested the ride matcher to get them a match.
 This can be improved to instead match the nearest empty vehicle to the passenger.
 2. Passengers currently "teleport" to the vehicle when the vehicle reaches the closest node on the road to the passenger location, and also teleport out when similarly reaching the closest road node to the final destination.
 This can be improved to show the passenger "walk" to and from the vehicle instead.
-3. A vehicle or passenger that is "stuck" due to no way to get to them or get to a destination may later be removed after a period of time.
-4. Vehicles currently ignore the directions of streets.
+3. Vehicles currently ignore the directions of streets.
 "Fixing" this may cause more situations where a vehicle or passenger is "stuck".
-5. Further outputs will be added to the console so more information is given about what is occurring.

 ## Dependencies for Running Locally
 * cmake >= 3.11